 You don't need a giant social following.
 We have experts with only a few thousand followers that have built profitable paid communities.
 And they're earning far more than creators with millions of followers trying to sell merch and score brand deals.

 Most successful founders hit around Level two of content marketing.
-I've borrowed these levels from Alex Hormozi.
+We've borrowed these levels from Alex Hormozi.

 Level 1: You create a piece of content.
 And you post it.
 While this seems obvious, it's often stunning how long it can take larger organizations to just do this!

 Level 2: You create and post content consistently.
 For example, every Tuesday, you post a new YouTube video.
-I worked at Hootsuite for seven years and saw hundreds of brands' social media strategies.
 Even 10 billion dollar companies with dedicated social teams would struggle to get to Level 2.
 They might post a few videos in a row.
 Or ramp things up for a campaign or event.
 But actually getting content out the door every week is harder than it looks, especially in large organizations with complex approval layers.
 So this level is that you have a content calendar for when you post and you stick to it.
 Alex Hormozi recommends that busy entrepreneurs time block time every week.
 For example, one day a week to commit to writing and publishing a Twitter thread to promote your paid community.

 Level 3: You post consistently.
 And you post your content on all platforms.
 So this means, you have a system where you are taking a piece of content and adapting it for each platform.
 Now, every week there is a video going on YouTube, a LinkedIn post based on the video, an Instagram Reel adaptation, a TikTok clip, and Twitter Thread on the same topic.
 If you can reach Level 3, you are joining an elite rank of creators as even Fortune 100 brands fail to reach this level.
 You'll see a dramatic change in your paid community revenue as more and more people discover you.